mariachietera/mariachietera.com/content/posts/besafeandcertain-facilitation.md

 Here are a few ideas for incorporating this knowledge into your workshop:

 - Involve leaders or relevant stakeholders in the design of the workshop or invite them to provide feedback, and make sure the agenda or the activities don't feel imposed on them
 - Create an opportunity to co-create a workshop agreement at the beginning of the session: when do you prefer to have your breaks?
 How do you want me to help you in case of friction?
 How are we going to take decisions?
+How do you want me to behave in case someone violates our session agreement?

 ---

-###Fairness: how we percieve the exchange between people to be

-becomes 'kindness', beyond a 'just exchange' or reciprocity. remain unbiased.
-Agree as a group on the standards, not to let leaders to break the rules how to to make decision making
+###Fairness

+Experiencing unfairness (to self or others) creates a deep-seated emotional reaction and the desire for revenge.
+It is a strong emotion, and we can spend a lot of energy overcoming it when it happens.
+Fairness is an essential driver in today’s workplaces.
+People appreciate being treated fairly and are more likely to be generous in their contributions when a culture is fair.

+Here are a few ideas for incorporating this knowledge into your workshop:

+- It's crucial for you as a facilitator to remain an unbiased moderator
+- As the workshop host, you should help balance speaking time and make sure everybody feels free to contribute to the conversation.
+'What are some important voices we haven't heard from yet?'
+- create opportunities for people to open up and share their perception of fairness and empathize with each other

 ---